gokul98raj/aws-terraform-two-tier-application/README.md

 * Terraform installed on your local machine.
 * AWS account with appropriate IAM permissions for managing ALB, EC2, VPC, security groups, and IAM roles.
+* Backend S3 and DynamoDB setup ready for store terraform statefile with statelock feature.

 ## Architecture